 Helmsley Castle an atmospheric ruin in North Yorkshire

-The impressive ruins of Helmsley that stands today are all that remains of the stone castle built by Robert de Roos after 1186 which replaced the original timber, Helmsley Castle.
+The impressive ruins of Helmsley Yorkshire that stands today are all that remains of the stone castle built by Robert de Roos after 1186 which replaced the original timber, Helmsley Castle.
 Walter Espec also founded Rievaulx Abbey and Kirkham Priory.

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 You can read my privacy policy here.